Table of Contents

 - To what extent are our investments in manager and employee time, effort, and expenses driving or contributing to sales, profit, customer satisfaction, or market share?

-As previously mentioned, measuring HR process or practice efficiency undoubtedly has value—it allows for good budget stewardship and identifies opportunities for streamlining and improving employee experience and managerial effectiveness.
-It can also be crucial in cases where cost management is a key priority relative to the organization’s mission (e.g., as a low-cost provider), times of economic distress, or budget overruns.
+As previously mentioned, measuring HR process or practice efficiency undoubtedly has value—it supports good budget stewardship and identifies opportunities to streamline and improve employee experience and managerial effectiveness.
+It can also be crucial in cases where cost management is a key priority relative to the organization’s mission (e.g., as a low-cost provider), during economic distress, or when there are budget overruns.
 However, those measures are generally less meaningful to managers and are best left off their dashboards and reports.

 The focus, however, should be on how HR and people programs and interventions relate to and impact the business, operating environment, and their primary operators (line managers and leaders).
 That means assessing managerial effectiveness and HR’s impact on organizational capabilities and drivers of organizational performance, productivity, culture, and health.
-All HR processes (and managerial results of using them) should be evaluated and tracked for their effect and degree of influence on these outcomes.
-Measuring managers is a business-aligned and -focused approach.
+All HR processes (and the managerial results of their use) should be evaluated and tracked to assess their impact and degree of influence on these outcomes.
+Measuring managers is a business-aligned and focused approach.

-Generating meaningful insights that can drive objective and improved decision-making requires access to and use of business data (sales, lead conversions, revenue, expenses, profitability, production, customer churn, service calls, shrinkage, product defects, and returns), often by department, business unit, or location.
-Gaining access can be met with resistance, but following the previous considerations and engaging with an executive or senior leader as a champion for the analytic value proposition will most often ease the pathway to access.
+Generating meaningful insights that drive objective, improved decision-making requires access to and use of business data (sales, lead conversions, revenue, expenses, profitability, production, customer churn, service calls, shrinkage, product defects, and returns), often by department, business unit, or location.
+Gaining access can be met with resistance, but by following the previous considerations and engaging an executive or senior leader as a champion for the analytic value proposition, the pathway to access will most often be eased.

 Combining business and HR data is designed to produce an “if-then” assessment of the relationship between two or more variables or actions.
 This often calls for more advanced statistical methods, such as correlations or regressions that indicate the level of covariance (how much a and b rise and fall together) or causality (to what extent a causes or impacts b).

-If the HR team lacks these statistical skills, a partnership can be formed with capable employees in Finance, Marketing, Operations, Engineering, or other internal functions where business analysis or STEM skills reside.
+If the HR team lacks these statistical skills, a partnership can be formed with employees from Finance, Marketing, Operations, Engineering, or other internal functions who have expertise in business analysis or STEM.
 Alternatively, external experts from local consulting companies, temporary agencies, or academic institutions can be hired on a project or temporary basis.

 Top approaches for assessing the business impact of HR

 The range of potential metrics is substantial and linked to any organization’s primary mission, performance drivers, business objectives, and talent priorities.
-However, a list of examples should provide context and a starting point for organizations that aspire to generate more meaningful insights for assessing the business impact of HR.
+However, a list of examples should provide context and a starting point for organizations seeking to generate more meaningful insights to assess the business impact of HR.
 The key is to follow the guidance above, identify the most critical business outcomes, and ask thoughtful questions about how HR efforts, processes, and programs impact those.

 Take the position of a scientist testing theories and hypotheses that are believed to impact specific business outcomes.
 Take the people-related events, occurrences, or programs most likely to help or hurt the organization's efforts to meet its financial and market objectives.
 Create a narrative for each that explains the hypothesis or theory that the analysis will prove or disprove.
 Some illustrative examples of these hypotheses and approaches include: